ages2001/PersonnelTrackingSystem/README.md

 <br>
 Length of service in other institutions (days) : integer

-To access staff information through the staff number, a circular single-linked list with a list- head node ordered by staff number from smallest to largest will be used.
-To access staff information through the date of appointment to the organization, a circular doubly-linked list with a list-head node ordered by date of appointment to the organization will be used.
+To access personnel information through the personnel number, a circular single-linked list with a list- head node ordered by personnel number from smallest to largest will be used.
+To access personnel information through the date of appointment to the organization, a circular doubly-linked list with a list-head node ordered by date of appointment to the organization will be used.